-The El Cotillo beaches provide probably the widest variety of beaches anywhere on the island.
-They are possibly the best beaches in Fuerteventura.
-So there is definitely an El Cotillo beach for everyone – whether you like quiet, busy, small or large.
+In fact, El Cotillo beaches provide probably the widest variety of beaches anywhere on the island.
+They comprise, without doubt, some of the best beaches in Fuerteventura.
+They are so diverse that there is definitely an El Cotillo beach to suite everyone’s taste – whether you like your beaches quiet or busy or perhaps small or large beaches.

-Fortunately, you will not find row upon row of sunbeds, umbrellas, or any of the other tourist rubbish, found on some other beaches.
+Fortunately, you will not find row upon row of sunbeds, umbrellas, or any of the other tourist rubbish, found on some other beaches in Fuerteventura.
 Just wonderful, natural, unspoiled beaches with lovely sand and clear water.

-La Concha beach Fuerteventura is probably the most popular of the El Cotillo lagoon beaches.
-It is just to the north of the village, on the road towards the lighthouse or a nice stroll along the smaller beaches before it.
+Playa de la Concha Fuerteventura is the most popular of the El Cotillo lagoon beaches (La concha = the shell).
+It is just to the north of the village, on the road towards the lighthouse or a nice stroll from the village along the smaller beaches before it.

 This El Cotillo beach has to be one of the safest and best swimming beaches in Fuerteventura.